nimiq/nimiq-website/README.md

 - `nuxthub-preview`: NuxtHub preview environment
 - `internal-static`: Internal static site that mirrors production (no drafts shown)
 - `internal-static-drafts`: Internal static site with draft content visible
+- `internal-dynamic`: Internal dynamic site that uses the Prismic API to fetch content

 The build commands in `package.json` are set up to use these environments: